umas-in/ML/README.md

 # ML
-Machine learning and Data Science Projects
+Machine learning and Data Science Projects.
+Language used is Python